 With all my children, I have been determined to breastfeed however I have varied in the time I have managed to do this ranging from 6 weeks to a year (so far).

-My latest experience has been with my youngest who I am still feeding as she approaches a year old.
+My latest experience has been with my youngest who I am still feeding as she approaches one year old.

 I had decided before I had given birth and knew about her problems that I would try and breastfeed until I was back at work, just due to the financial side of things.

 The cost of formula is so much, when I could get milk for free.
 We did still get the steriliser, bottles and a tub of formula just in case I couldn’t feed her myself.

 Although I personally think breastfeeding is super beneficial, I believe fed is best.

 I have always generally breastfed for the financial reason and the ease of having perfect temperature milk on tap, literally.

 It has been easier to a degree, I have had the odd look of ‘is she breastfeeding?’ but generally I have only ever had positive experiences.

 Then my baby girl was born, and this sudden ease of breastfeeding changed.

 It started as soon as she was born, she struggled to latch on but after a few days she eventually learnt to.